xlnwel/model-free-algorithms/readme.md

 Distributed Algorithms are implemented using [Ray](https://ray.readthedocs.io/en/latest/), a flexible, high-performance distributed execution framework.

-Due to the lack of a Mujoco license, all algorithms for continuous control are tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.
+Due to the lack of a Mujoco license, all algorithms for continuous control are first tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and later on [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.

 Rainbow, IQN is tested on CartPole-v0 and and steadily solves it.
 For Rainbow and IQN on Atari games, please refer to my [another project](https://github.com/xlnwel/atari_rl)